IanHo2019/IanHo2019/README.md

 ---

 ### :yin_yang: Personal Beliefs
-  - It's easy to find a professor with a bunch of publications, but hard to find one who is able to teach at least one lecture.
+  - It's easy to find a professor with a bunch of publications, but hard to find one who is able to teach well at least one lecture.
   - There might be many gods, but only one hell on the Earth --- the world we are living in.
   - If there must be a species to be extinct tomorrow, then it should be humans.
   - Economics is pseudo-science.